hadronized/strongly-typed-thoughts.net/media/blog/neovim-2021.md

 So I have been wondering: what is a productivity platform, today, in 2021?
 Is it this workflow I have been using since I am 16, with tmux and Vim / Neovim?
 A friend on IRC told me lately that if I have been using this workflow (as others do) for so long… it has proven being good so why would I want to replace it?
-Even though this is a valid point, I do thing this is missing the point: ask some workers to dig a hole for planting trees, they will start digging the ground with their bare hands.
+Even though this is a valid point, I do think this is missing the point: ask some workers to dig a hole for planting trees, they will start digging the ground with their bare hands.
 Later, give them a shovel and they will accept it as a better tool and will enjoy it.
 But does it mean it is the best tool for planting trees?
 What if a better tool existed?
 This is basically the reason why I never accept something as an ultimate solution: we can always enhance our tools.
 And having seen what Doom Emacs do, I do